-- Mid-Term Grade lists are submitted to either the appropriate Division Chair or Anne. - Students can view their Mid-Term Grades through their Eastern Portal account.
+Mid-Term Grade lists are submitted to either the appropriate Division Chair/ Associate Dean of Academics and Assessment or Anne.

+• Students can view their Mid-Term Grades through their Eastern Portal account.

 I will send your MID-TERM GRADE REPORT for the Fall 2024 Half Term in a separate email.
 You must enter a grade for each student in the Grade Report.
-A signed copy of the Grade Report is due to either the appropriate Division Chair or myself at the Moorefield campus by Tuesday, November 5th.
+A signed copy of the Grade Report is due to either the appropriate Division Chair/ Associate Dean of Academics and Assessment or myself at the Moorefield campus by Tuesday, November 5th.
 For offsite faculty a fax, scan or email submission is acceptable.
 The FAX number is 304/434-7004.